Edit Blog Post

 Published: September 9th 2019

-Waimea Canyon is apparently known as the Grand Canyon of the Pacific; we read that it’s 16 kms long and up to 900 metres deep.
+Waimea Canyon is apparently known as the Grand Canyon of the Pacific; we read that it’s sixteen kilometres long and up to 900 metres deep.
 The views from the first lookout are mind blowing.
 The canyon is massive and its walls are precipitously steep, and we can see a waterfall dropping off the far rim hundreds of metres into the river bed below.
-Photos don’t go nowhere near doing this place justice.
+Photos don’t go anywhere near doing this place justice.

 We pass a NASA installation near the top of the range.
 I can’t see any rockets, but maybe they’re hidden inside the mountains.
 I ask Scott